HaleTom/deeplearning.ai_notes/Optim/notes/wk2.md

 $\displaystyle  \frac{(1-\beta) (1 - \beta^t )} {(1-\beta)}  =   (1 - \beta^t) $

-So in order for the whole series of coefficients to sum to $1$, we simply re-scale this by dividing by $(1-\beta^t)$, which is the bias correction we need.
+So in order for the whole series of coefficients to sum to $1$, we simply re-scale this by dividing by $(1-\beta^t)$, (which is less than $1$) and the bias correction we need.
 Note carefully that this division is done to $v_t$ AFTER you have summed that series, which is still the same old iteration formula,

 $ \begin{align*}
 v_t &= \frac { v_{t\text{ (no bias correction)}} } { (1-\beta^t) } \\[6pt]